mguery/resume/index.md

-*Self-taught techie certified in AWS, Microsoft Azure, Security+.
+*Self-taught techie certified in AWS, Microsoft Azure, Security+, CSM, and CAPM.
 Background in administrative, customer support, and project management.
 As an Implementation Consultant, I helped online service providers set up and automate project management and client management software.
-I've led software implementation and web development projects from discovery to launch to post support & training.*
+I've led software implementation and web development projects from discovery to launch to post-support & training.*

 Collaborator • Emphathetic • Customer-focused • Planner & Organizer